Rukan Yamani (The Yemani Corner) – South Western Corner of the Holy Kaaba

 Rukan Iraqi

-Rukan Iraqi slightly points in the north-eastern direction from the centre of the Holy Ka’bah.
+Rukan Iraqi slightly points in the north-eastern direction from the center of the Holy Ka’bah.
 It is also called the Iraqi Corner because it faces the land of Iraq.

 Rukan Shami

-Rukan Shami, also known as the Levantine Corner, points towards the north-western direction from the centre of the Holy Ka’bah.
+Rukan Shami, also known as the Levantine Corner, points towards the north-western direction from the center of the Holy Ka’bah.
 The corner was named Rukan Shami because it points towards Syria.

 Rukan Al Aswad

 The corner of the Holy Ka’bah where Hajr-e-Aswad (the Black Stone) is situated is called Rukan Al Aswad.
-The corner points towards the south-eastern direction from the centre of the Holy Ka’bah.
+The corner points towards the south-eastern direction from the center of the Holy Ka’bah.

 Summary – Rukan Yamani

 The corner of the Holy Ka’bah that faces Yemen is called Rukan Yamani (The Yemeni Corner).
 It is the only corner of the Ka’bah that isn’t covered with the Kiswa.
 Perfoming Istilaam at Rukan Yamani is considered a Sunnah.
-Therefore, while performing Hajj or Umrah, Muslims intend to perform the Istilaam upon the completion of Tawaf (circumambulation).
+Therefore, while performing Hajj or Umrah, it is sunnah to commence the tawaf with istilaam and end the tawaf with istilaam.
+Hence, after completing the seventh round of tawaf, one will make istilaam for the eighth time, regardless of whether one is in the state of ihraam (i.e. one is doing the tawaf of Umrah) or one is out of the state of ihram (i.e. one is doing a nafl tawaf).